- Do you guarantee that my dog's problem will be fixed?

 What areas do you serve?

-Besides the puppy classes which take place in Ashland, MA, Joy for Dogs does in-home visits in the Metrowest Boston area, including the towns of Sudbury, Wayland, Framingham, Weston, Natick, Dover, Sherborn, Concord, Ashland, Wayland, Lincoln, Acton, Southborough, Stow, Maynard, Hudson and Marlborough.
+Besides the puppy classes which take place in Ashland, MA, Joy for Dogs does in-home visits in the Metrowest Boston area, including the towns of Sudbury, Wayland, Framingham, Weston, Natick, Ashland, Wellesley, Concord, Wayland, Lincoln, Acton, Southborough, Stow, Maynard, Hudson and Marlborough.
 A small travel charge will apply in towns other than these.
 Please call or write for details.

 I've been to obedience class and my dog still won't come when I call her.
 How will you get my dog to come?